 Scripture calls us to “always keep praying for all the Lord’s people”.
 Prayer is a growing part of Emmanuel’s ministry and is part of the answer!
 A prayer team is available to pray with you after each worship service.
 Just make your way to the front of the sanctuary after the service, or remain in your seat where the team will come to you.
-Furthermore, we have a group of intercessors ready to pray for you daily!
-Just contact Judi Marshall at (902) 825-2726.
+Furthermore, we have a group of intercessors ready to pray with you; just call Joanne McGregor at (902) 844-1238.
 Finally, our pre-service prayer meeting is a great place to learn about prayer and engage in prayer.
 Each time there is opportunity to share prayer requests.

 The Sick are Called to Call (James 5:14)

 Sometimes people get sick or discouraged, but no one knows.
 Or, people who truly do care, find out about the issue weeks ‘after the fact’.
 This can leave the person suffering feeling like they have been forgotten.
 At the same time, the person who does care is left feeling like a failure for not expressing care.
 James 5:14 instructs the sick to call the elders.
 At Emmanuel, we strongly encourage you to call one of the elders when you are in need of prayer, a visit or a word of encouragement!
 Their contact information can be found below.

 The Elders will continue to oversee the congregational care.
 They are committed to providing care when called upon, and to providing occasional congregational care learning opportunities.
 In addition, they will continue to evaluate the effectiveness of the overall congregational care ministry.